manomarichal/distributed-systems-football-site/readme.md

 Below the league table under `Wedstrijden`, we can see a bunch of smaller tables, one for each matchweek containing all matches for that division in that matchweek.
 In the `Speeldag 1` table for example are all matches from that division for the first matchweek.
 It is also possible to filter by team name and/or matchweek in the `Filter op team...` and `Filter op speeldag...` input fields respectively.
 Both fields support autocomplete.

 ### Specific fixtures
 Each match has its own specific page containing all info known about the match.
 The date, kick-off time and referee assigned.
-Furthermore on the right, a table containing historical statistics from this matchup is included, showing how many times the teams have faced each other, how many times team A has wun against team B and so on. and a weather prediction.
+Furthermore on the right, a table containing historical statistics from this match up is included, showing how many times the teams have faced each other, how many times team A has wun against team B and so on. and a weather prediction.
 Below these tables is a weather table giving the forecast for the next week.
 Finally, depending on if the match has already been played yet, either the score or the scores of the three most recent games they played against each other will show up below the match information.

-These pages can be accessed in multiple ways, the most easiest being to go to a division specific page and then for a match click the `Details wedstrijd` link.
+These pages can be accessed in multiple ways, the easiest being to go to a division specific page and then for a match click the `Details wedstrijd` link.

 ### Team pages
 Each team has its own specific page as well, which can be found by clicking the `Ploegen` button in the navbar, and then for a team clicking the `Pagina van {team_name}` link in the table.
 This page contains info about the team, such as the colors, the stam club and suffix (`Geen` means None in English).
 Furthermore it shows the three most recent matches the team played, and all upcoming games for that team.